 Serve with the remaining fresh basil on top and lots of grated parmesan cheese.

-• In case fresh basil is not available, you can use fresh thyme leaves or fresh oregano.
+• Substitute basil with fresh thyme leaves or fresh oregano.

-• Instead of broth, you can use a full teaspoon of Better than bouillon and half a cup of water.
-A bouillon cube will work as well.
+• Instead of broth, you can use a full teaspoon of Better than Bouillon and half a cup of water, or a bouillon cube will also work.

-• You can make it ahead of time and reheat it:
+• You can make it ahead of time:

 The Greek Foodie Logo.

-A cast iron pot with eggplant pasta and a serving spoon.
-A cloth napkin under it.
+A cast iron skillet with eggplant pasta, utensils and a cloth napkin under it on a wooden table.

 5 from 10 votes